Samir Arora: Career

-Samir Arora worked at Apple in Software and New Media from 1982 to 1991.
-Arora wrote a white paper called "Information Navigation: The Future of Computing" in late 1986 while working directly for the chairman and CEO of Apple,.
-He left Apple to found the spin-off Rae Technology from Apple.
+Arora worked at Apple in Software and New Media from 1982 to 1991.
+He wrote a white paper called "Information Navigation: The Future of Computing" in late 1986 while working directly for the chairman and CEO of Apple,.
+Arora left Apple to found the spin-off Rae Technology from Apple.

 From 1992 to 1995, Arora was chairman and chief executive officer of Rae Technology.
 In 1995 Samir Arora co-founded NetObjects, Inc. and together with a design and development team including David Kleinberg, Clement Mok and his brother, Sal Arora, created NetObjects Fusion, one of the first Web design products that allowed Web sites to be designed, structured and created without programming.

 In 1997, after the launch of NetObjects Fusion, IBM invested approximately $100 million in a share exchange to buy 80% of NetObjects, corresponding to a valuation of around $150 million.
 NetObjects, Inc. went public on NASDAQ in 1999 with IBM staying the majority shareholder.
 From June 2003 to February 2004, Arora served as chairman of the board of Tickle, Inc., one of the first social networking sites founded in 1999, and helped create a joint venture with Masayoshi Son at Softbank in Japan.
 Tickle was acquired by Monster.com in May 2004.